plforacle/database/olvm-train-oci/infrastructure/infrastructure.md

 ## Task 6: Verify and Access Deployed Instances

-1. Reboot the OCI instances
+1. Reboot the OCI instances (This step is optional but recommended to ensure all network changes are fully applied.)

     ```bash
     <copy>ssh opc@<olvm-public-ip> "sudo reboot"